-The potential conflict of interest between a dual trader's role as a broker and her role as a local is the main argument in favor of a ban on dual trading.
+The potential conflict of interest between a dual trader's role as a broker and his role as a local is the main argument in favor of a ban on dual trading.
 The opponents of the ban, however, argue that the cost associated with this conflict of interest has to be traded off against the added liquidity provided by dual traders.
-We, therefore, examine the relationship between a dual trader's personal trading and her liquidity-providing role by including SVOLR, the signed order flow rest market (introduced in Section 5), as a proxy for the liquidity demand by the rest of the market.
+We, therefore, examine the relationship between a dual trader's personal trading and his liquidity-providing role by including, customer netbuy, as a measure of liquidity demand by the customers of dual traders in time interval t.
+We include inventory to control for dual traders' inventory management practice.